mayupei/figure-skating-action-segmentation/README.md

 ## Introduction
 Figure skating is a sport in which skaters execute pre-planned technical elements (e.g., jumps, spins) within a choreographed routine set to music.
 In figure skating judging, judges often need to replay a technical element to determine its difficulty and execution.
 Under the current system, a replay operator is responsible for marking the start and end time of each element as it's being performed, allowing for quick access to replays during the review process.
 In this project, I aim to automate this process via action segmentation using a deep learning framework.

-Instead of raw video frames, I work with the skeleton joints of the athlete extracted from video frames, which capture athlete's posture while filtering out irrelevant visual details such as the background color or audience movement.
+Instead of raw video frames, I work with the skeleton joints of the athlete extracted from video frames, which capture the athlete's posture while filtering out irrelevant visual details such as the background color or audience movement.
 The model assigns a label to each frame (e.g., jump or spin) and outputs the start and end timestamps of each segment/element.
 As skeleton extraction methods are already well established, this project leverages existing skeleton-based figure skating video datasets and focuses on building the action segmentation model.

 ## Data and Summary Statistics
 The datasets used in this project are [MCFS](https://shenglanliu.github.io/mcfs-dataset/) and [MMFS](https://github.com/dingyn-Reno/MMFS/tree/main).
 These two datasets were developed by the same team and both used videos from the 2017-2019 World Figure Skating Championships.

 MCFS contains 271 videos of single-skater competition routines.
 Each video is 162–285 s long (≈2.7–4.75 min) and recorded at 30 fps.
 Pose skeletons were extracted with OpenPose (BODY_25).
 The dataset provides per-frame (frame-wise) annotations, which are essential for supervised training in action segmentation.
 However, the pose quality is imperfect: 56% of frames have at least one missing joint, and 19% of frames have at least three missing joints.

-MMFS consists of 1176 videos of single-skater competition routines, among which 222 routines share the same video source as MCFS.
+MMFS consists of 1176 videos of single-skater competition routines, of which 222 routines share the same video source as MCFS.
 In MMFS, skeletons are extracted in the COCO 17-keypoint format.
 Unlike MCFS, MMFS does not suffer from missing data issues.
 However, it only provides routine-level annotations of elements performed, without frame-wise labels.

 In order to use the best available data, I focus on the 222 shared routines between MCFS and MMFS.
 Specifically, I use the pose keypoints from MMFS as features and the per-frame annotations from MCFS as labels.
 This pairing allows me to combine high-quality skeleton features with detailed frame-level labels.